Types of Workplace Harassment (and How to Stop Them)

 Bullying

-Bullying at work refers to harmful behaviour that is repeated with the intention of intimidating, demeaning, or embarrassing co-workers.
+Bullying at work refers to harmful behavior that is repeated with the intention of intimidating, demeaning, or embarrassing co-workers.
 This bullying may appear as verbal, physical, or mental.

 • Effects on People and the Workplace